gywns6287/GpNet/README.md

 ### 1. Locally connected layer
 ![AnyConv com__Figure2](https://user-images.githubusercontent.com/71325306/115521432-1eddaa80-a2c6-11eb-87d8-16ddeffc4e74.png)
 Locally connected layer is inspired by causal convolution (Oord, et al., 2016) and local convolution (Taigman, et al., 2014).
-By using locally connected layer, the network cannot violate the order of SNP: the SNP at the $n$-position cannot depend on any of SNPs to the 5'-end ($$x_{n+1},x_{n+2},...,x_{E}$$).
+By using locally connected layer, the network cannot violate the order of SNP: the SNP at the n-position cannot depend on any of SNPs to the 5'-end (n+1,n+2,...,E).

 ### 2. Network Structure
 ![f](https://user-images.githubusercontent.com/71325306/115522431-1043c300-a2c7-11eb-9a8c-9d1c5287adfc.png)
  GpNet consists of the stacks of locally connected layer.
 Both skip connection (He, et al., 2016) and relu activation (Nair and Hinton, 2010) are used throughout the network to enable training of much deeper model.
-GpNet can be scaled by the different layer depth $d$ and stack number $s$.
+GpNet can be scaled by the different layer depth d and stack number s.

 our models were implemented by **tensorflow 2.3** and **keras**